 - Prize fund: $11.5 million

-The field for the 2020 Masters, the 84th such tournament, should include the past five champions, such as Tiger Woods and Patrick Reed.
+The field for the 2021 Masters, the 85th such tournament, should include the past five champions, such as Dustin Johnson and Patrick Reed.

 2021 PGA Tour Championship betting